Prayer Times

 Qaza Namaz is the way to compensate for missed prayers, but it cannot replace the importance of praying on time.
 While Islam shows mercy by allowing compensation, punctuality reflects sincerity, commitment, and respect for Allah’s commandments.
 Every Muslim should make it a priority to perform all five daily prayers within the correct Prayer Times, no matter the circumstances, and only rely on Qaza Namaz when absolutely necessary.

 Timing in Namaz is essential for spiritual discipline and obedience.
 Islam emphasizes performing prayers within their prescribed windows — Fajr, Zuhar, Asar, Magrib, and Isha — while Prayer time becomes especially essential during Fajr and Maghrib in Ramadan.
 Fajr marks the start of the fast, and Maghrib signals its breaking.
-Observing these prayer times helps maintain spiritual discipline, connect with Allah, and aligns daily worship with the rhythm of fasting, making them highly significant during Ramadan.

 What is fajr namaz qaza time?